• Skip to primary navigation

 chick under a heat plate

-What brooder heat plate brand I use and why.
+What brooder plate brand do I use and why?

-I chose the “Brinsea EcoGlow Brooder for Chicks or Ducklings” heat plate.
-This plate great reviews.
-Equipped with an extremely long cord, a light confirming the brooder is on and working, and 4 adjustable legs, this plate is suitable for any brooder size.
+I chose the “Brinsea EcoGlow Brooder for Chicks or Ducklings“.
+Equipped with an extra long cord, a light confirming the brooder is on and working, and 4 adjustable legs, this plate is suitable for any brooder size.
+Plus, the reviews were great!

 Another reason I chose the Brinsea heating plate is I’ve used the Brinsea Products Mini II Advance Automatic 7 Egg Incubator for 4 whole years now and love it.
 I’ve incubated dozens of eggs in this little incubator.

-I absolutely love that the eggs are automatically turned.
-It’s see-through so I can watch the eggs progress when hatching and there’s a countdown to HATCH DAY!
+I love that the eggs are automatically turned, it’s see-through so I can watch the eggs progress when hatching and there’s a countdown to HATCH DAY!
 The incubator was an investment my husband and I made when we moved onto the homestead (he talked me into it) and I would make the investment 1,000 times over!

 The Brinsea brooder heat plate has been an incredible addition to my livestock toolbox and I highly recommend it to any person looking to try a heating plate.
 Brinsea has proven to be an extremely reliable brand.
 Honestly, when it comes to raising livestock, they deserve quality, reliable products to provide them with the best chances to thrive.

-How I feel about my decision and what my final word is on brooder heat plates vs heat lamps.
+How do I feel about my decision and what is my final word on a chick brooder heating plate vs heat lamps?

 brooder heat plates vs heat lamps